MichaelJGW/RedVue/README.md

 ```

 #### State
-This is the slice of state.
+This is the initial value of the state.
 #### Getters
-These are functions that run ever time the state changes.
+These are functions that run every time the state changes.
 This is to auto calculate something based on state.
 Use cases would be filtering a list based on state changes to the filter flags.
 You just change the flag and the list automaticly filter the request.
 #### Mutations
 These are functions that change state.
 #### Actions